breogann/machine-learning-algorithm-choice/README.md

 # Machine learning algorithm decision
+## Kaggle competition 🏅
  ML project for Ironhack coding school.

 In this Kaggle competition  (https://www.kaggle.com/c/diamonds-datamad0120) we decide which ML algortihm predicts better the dataset given.

 The goal is to find an algorithm that, given unknown feature variables, is able to predict better the price of a diamond as accurately as possible.